 - change river morphology.

-However, aquatic ecosystems, particularly around inland Australian rivers, are adapted to highly variable flow levels.
+Aquatic ecosystems, particularly around inland Australian rivers, are adapted to highly variable flow levels.
 Aquatic species may even depend on this variability to maintain or complete their life cycles.
-Changes to natural river flow patterns have, over the longer term, contributed to biodiversity loss and declining health in aquatic ecosystems (NSW OEH 2013).
+However, changes to natural river flow patterns and water temperatures (cold water pollution) have, over the longer term, contributed to biodiversity loss and declining health in aquatic ecosystems (; ).

 With a much larger portfolio of environmental water now being actively managed, this water can be used to overcome some of these adverse impacts of river regulation, particularly as scientific knowledge in this area continues to grow.